-Chia-Lin received her PhD degree in Urban and Regional Planning Studies at the Bartlett School of Planning, University College London (UCL) in 2013 and a consequent academic career in the UK and China.
 Chia-Lin joined the Department of Geography and Planning in September 2018.
-Prior to joining UoL, she was a lecturer in the Department of Urban Planning and Design at Xian Jiaotong-Liverpool University (2015-2018).
-She has a cross-disciplinary trajectory of education and career development in relation to built environment.
-After her first two degrees in architecture, she passed two national exams to be qualified as architect and civil servant in Taiwan.
-Consequently, she worked as a civil servant in the urban and regional planning bureau in two local governments (2000-2006).
-With such valuable practical experiences, she has deeper insight into how complex policy- and decision- making and implementation processes take place on the ground.
+Prior to joining University of Liverpool, she was a lecturer in the Department of Urban Planning and Design at Xian Jiaotong-Liverpool University (2015-2018).
+She has cross-disciplinary education trajectory and career development in relation to built environment.
+She obtained the first two degrees in architecture in National Cheng Kung University in Taiwan before her planning degrees in MSc Urban Regeneration and PhD in Urban and Regional Planning studies in the Bartlett School of Planning, University College London.
+She had work experience as a civil servant in the urban and regional planning bureau in two local governments (2000-2006) in Taiwan.

 Her research interests lie in exploring the relationship between transport and territorial development on multiple spatial scales and associated development issues such as inequality, injustice, polarisation, segregation on people and places, seeking possible strategies, solutions and policy implications for planning and design.

 Chia-Lin has published widely in the field of territorial transformation, strategic planning and transport geography , establishing her international research recognition on the topic of high-speed rail (HSR) and its wider spatial-economic impacts in the urban and regional transformation.
 She contributed to research consultancy work commissioned by Asian Development Bank and International Transport Forum, OECD.